5 Scheduling Bottlenecks

 Let’s put concrete numbers on this.
 For a single linear layer with weight matrix of shape (D, D) in FP16:

-With batch size 1, the arithmetic intensity is about 1 FLOP/byte – far below the H100’s FP16 ridge point of ~295 FLOP/byte.
+With batch size 1, the arithmetic intensity is about 1 FLOP/byte, far below the H100’s FP16 ridge point of ~295 FLOP/byte.
 The GPU’s tensor cores are almost entirely idle, waiting for data to arrive from HBM.
 With batch size 64, the intensity rises to 64 FLOP/byte.
 Still below the ridge point, but now the GPU is doing 64x more useful work per byte read.
-With batch size 256, we’re approaching the ridge point and the GPU’s compute units are finally getting busy.
+With batch size 256, we’re approaching the ridge point and the GPU’s compute units are finally busy.
+We have successfully increased MFU, at a roughly constant TPOT.

 The throughput gain is dramatic.
-A system decoding one request at a time on an H100 might produce ~30 tokens/s.
-The same system decoding a batch of 64 requests might produce ~1500 tokens/s total – roughly the same latency per step, but 50x the throughput.
-This is why batching is the single most important lever for inference cost efficiency.
+A system decoding one request at a time on an H100 might produce ~20 tokens/s.
+The same system decoding a batch of 64 requests might produce ~1500 tokens/s total — roughly the same latency per step, but 50x the throughput.
+This is why batching is the simplest, most important lever for inference cost efficiency.

 The memory cost of batching

 There’s a catch, and it’s a big one.
-Each request in the batch needs its own KV cache – the stored key and value tensors from every layer, accumulated across every token processed so far.
+Each request in the batch needs its own KV cache, with the stored key and value tensors from every layer, accumulated across every token processed so far.
 As we’ll cover in detail in Section 6.3, the KV cache for a single request can consume several gigabytes for long sequences with large models.
+The large amount of memory needed for the KV cache sets a concurrency ceiling on how many requests can be processed in the same batch.

+Here’s a concrete example.
 If your model weights occupy 30 GB on an 80 GB GPU, you have roughly 50 GB left for KV caches (minus activation memory and framework overhead).
 How many requests fit depends on the model architecture, the KV cache precision, and the sequence lengths involved.
-A batch of 64 requests, each with 2,048 tokens of context, might consume far more than 50 GB of KV cache – at which point you simply can’t fit that many requests.
+A batch of 64 requests, each with 2,048 tokens of context, might consume far more than 50 GB of KV cache, at which point you simply can’t fit that many requests.

-This is the central batching tradeoff: larger batches improve GPU utilization and throughput, but each additional request in the batch consumes KV cache memory.
-Push the batch size too high and you’ll run out of GPU memory.
-Keep it too low and you’re leaving performance on the table.
-The memory management techniques in Section 6.3 and the preemption policies we’ll discuss at the end of this chapter exist to navigate this tradeoff.
+This is the central batching tradeoff: larger batches improve GPU utilization and throughput, but each additional request in the batch requires more KV cache memory.
+We want the improvements to MFU, concurrency, and throughput from larger batches, but we are limited by the amount of HBM available.
+HBM is an expensive and limited resource, so you can’t easily throw more memory at the problem.
+If we push the batch size too high, we may run out of GPU memory.
+Keep it too low and we’re leaving performance on the table.
+The memory management techniques in Section 6.3 and the preemption policies we’ll discuss at the end of this chapter focus on this tradeoff.

 Example workload

-To compare the batching strategies that follow, we’ll use the same small workload throughout: five requests arriving at staggered times, each needing 2 prefill steps and a varying number of decode steps.
+To compare the batching strategies that follow, we’ll use the same small workload in Table 5.1: five requests arriving at staggered times, each needing 2 prefill steps and a varying number of decode steps.

 This is a toy example.
 In practice, prefill time depends on input length and can vary enormously across requests, queuing delays can stretch to seconds under heavy load, and decode runs for hundreds or thousands of steps.
 We’ve flattened all of that to keep the diagrams readable.
 The point is to show how each strategy handles staggered arrivals and variable-length outputs, not to depict realistic timescales.